Board of Trustees

 Harriet Walker is President of the firm Harriet Walker & Affiliates.

-Mrs. Walker has been a Governor of the Royal Ontario Museum from 2003 to the present and is the current Chair of the major donors group called the Royal Patrons Circle.
+Mrs. Walker has an extensive background in corporate governance for the not-for-profit sector.
+She was a Trustee and Governor of the Royal Ontario Museum and is the current Chair of the Royal Patrons Circle, the museum’s major donors group.

 Paul R. Baay, Calgary, Alberta

 Paul Baay is a graduate of the University of Western Ontario with a Bachelor of Arts degree in administrative and commercial studies.
-With more than 20 years of experience leading oil and gas exploration and production companies, Mr. Baay is currently the Chairman of Touchstone Exploration Inc. and has been its Chief Executive Officer since 2009.
+As a graduate of the Institute of Corporate Directors, Rotman School of Management Directors Education Program, Mr. Baay also holds an ICD.D designation.
+With more than 25 years of experience leading oil and gas exploration and production companies, Mr. Baay is currently the Chairman of Touchstone Exploration Inc. and has been its Chief Executive Officer since 2009.
 He has been the Chairman of the Board of Directors of Vero Energy Inc. since 2005, the Chairman of Veraz Petroleum Ltd. since 2007 and has been a member of the Board of Directors of Millennium Seismic Inc. since 2001.

 Prior to Touchstone, Mr. Baay held the position of Managing Director of Abacus Energy, a division of Abacus Private Equity.
 Until September 2007 he served as the President and Chief Executive Officer of True Energy Inc. a position he held since founding True Energy Inc. in 2000.
 From 1998 to 2000 he was the Chairman of the Board of Directors of Request Seismic Surveys Ltd. and served as President, Chief Executive Officer, and Director of Remington Energy Ltd. from 1991 to 1999.